 1.)
 Space is not an empirical concept that has been drawn from outer experiences.
 For in order for certain sensations to be related to something outside me (i.e., to something in another place in space from that in which I find myself), thus in order for me to represent them as outside <and next to> one another, thus not merely as different but as in different places, the representation of space must already be their ground.
 Thus the representation of space cannot be obtained from the relations of outer appearance through experience, but this outer experience is itself first possible only through this representation.

 2.)
 Space is a necessary representation, a priori, that is the ground of all outer intuitions.
 One can never represent that there is no space, though one can very well think that there are no objects to be encountered in it.
 It is therefore to be regarded as the condition of the possibility of appearances, not as a determination dependent on them, and is an a priori representation that necessarily grounds outer appearances

-Thus, with these first two arguments Kant attempts to refute a particular position concerning the source of our representation of space—viz. experience.
+Thus, with these first two arguments Kant attempts to refute a particular position concerning the source of our representation of space—viz. in sensory experience (at least as understood by British philosophers of the day).
 The representation of space is not to be found in the content of our experience, rather, outer experience presupposes that its content will consist of spatially related items.
 Spatial representation is thus presupposed by our having any representation of anything distinct from ourselves or other things at all.
-Thus, if the first two arguments are correct, the representation of space is a priori and not empirical.
+Thus, if the first two arguments are correct, the representation of space is not something that depends on the representation of any particular spatial object, and is a universal and necessary condition for the representation of any such object.
+It is therefore an “a priori” cognition in the sense we discussed last class.
 This still leaves open our first question concerning what space is.
 It also leaves open our third question concerning whether the representation of space is sensory or intellectual in nature.
-It is with this issue that Kant’s next two arguments are concerned.
+It is with this third issue that Kant’s next two arguments are concerned.